joncursi/cheddur-whitepaper/whitepaper.md

 supply will inflate at an initial rate of 9.5% annually.
 Every year, the annual inflation rate will decrease by 0.5% until an annual inflation rate of 1% is reached.
-This will occur in the year 2036 and from then on, a 1% annual inflation rate will be used into perpetuity.
+This will occur in the year 2036 and from then on, a 1% annual inflation rate will be used in perpetuity.

 \begin{figure}[H]